burwei/sgl/README.md

 	Mt:    &mt,
 })

-// produce the shader program and bind the program variables with it cube.PrepareProgram(true)

 // set the vetex array
 cube.SetVertices(sgl.NewCube(200))

+// set the initial position and rotation of the object
+// we set the posisition to (0, 0, 0) without any rotation
+cube.SetModel(mgl32.Translate3D(0, 0, 0))

 // render the object (in main loop) cube.Render()